Stylish and Durable Red Oak Engineered Flooring

 Red oak flooring is one of the most popular types in America.
 And with good reason.
 It creates warm tones for a cozy and welcoming feeling with its natural grain appearance.
 That graining also hides stains and scratches easily.
 Equally important, red oak is exceptionally durable, one of the most durable hardwoods available.
 So, your floors will retain their beauty longer.

 American Honor uses more than 90% domestic content.
-So, you know you’re buying hardwood floors made in the USA.
 We’re committed to quality with each engineered hardwood floor we create.

 Wire Brushed Hardwood Adds Natural Character

 A lightly brushed texture enhances the natural character of the red oak.
 It pulls the soft grain from the growth ring leaving the heart wood exposed.
 Wire brushed hardwoods also help mask blemishes from daily use, making them suitable for high-traffic areas.
 American Honor uses a low gloss finish to preserve the wood’s natural look while hiding scratches.

 Red oak is native to North America and accounts for nearly half the hardwood trees in America.
 That abundance makes red oak flooring one of the most affordable engineered hardwoods.
 It also allows us to retain our commitment to producing sustainable wood flooring.

 Product Design & Construction

 |Surface Texture Describes the surface look and feel of flooring.
 Textures can range from smooth to hand-scraped and distressed.||Brushed|

 |Color||Hill Top (Brown)|

 |GlossDescribes the coating that adds a polished look to the floor’s surface.
 You can choose products with a high, medium or low gloss level.||Low Gloss|